TRANSFORM WASH

 concluded

-Through USAID’s TRANSFORM Water, Sanitation, and Hygiene (WASH) project SNV is working to reduce preventable deaths and illnesses due to diarrheal diseases in parts of Ethiopia.
+Through USAID’s TRANSFORM Water, Sanitation, and Hygiene (WASH) project SNV worked to reduce preventable deaths and illnesses due to diarrheal diseases in parts of Ethiopia.

-TRANSFORM WASH aims to reduce preventable deaths and illnesses due to diarrheal diseases in Ethiopia, particularly among children under five, through the increased use of improved WASH products and services.
-The project is supporting the Government of Ethiopia (GOE) and its One WASH National Program (OWNP) by addressing key barriers to the uptake and sustained use of WASH products through the development of an inclusive WASH market.
+TRANSFORM WASH aimed to reduce preventable deaths and illnesses due to diarrheal diseases in Ethiopia, particularly among children under five, through the increased use of improved WASH products and services.
+The project supported the Government of Ethiopia (GOE) and its One WASH National Program (OWNP) by addressing key barriers to the uptake and sustained use of WASH products through the development of an inclusive WASH market.

-The project serves as a market facilitator, building up demand for improved sanitation among households, and developing the capacity of private sectors companies on the supply-side to meet this new demand.
-This holistic strategy creates an enabling environment for the emergence of a sustainable market for WASH products and services.
-The project is helping sanitation become more affordable, accessible, and appealing to households in Ethiopia by working with market actors to determine the most viable products, prices, market-entry points, and promotions.
+The project served as a market facilitator, building up demand for improved sanitation among households and developing the capacity of private sector companies on the supply side to meet this new demand.
+This holistic strategy created an enabling environment for the emergence of a sustainable market for WASH products and services.
+The project helped sanitation become more affordable, accessible, and appealing to households in Ethiopia by working with market actors to determine the most viable products, prices, market-entry points, and promotions.

-TRANSFORM WASH is led by PSI (Population Services International) and includes key partners: SNV, Plan International USA, and IRC.
-SNV is leading capacity building for sub-national governments, and collaborating with the Government of Ethiopia to tailor a support package specific to its needs in WASH and the OWNP.
-SNV will also test delivery approaches for end-of-value-chain services like fecal sludge management and re-use, and will strengthen supply-side financing opportunities by working with finance institutions.
+TRANSFORM WASH was led by PSI (Population Services International) and included key partners: SNV, Plan International USA, and IRC.
+SNV led capacity building for sub-national governments and collaborated with the Government of Ethiopia to tailor a support package specific to its needs in WASH and the OWNP.
+SNV also tested delivery approaches for end-of-value-chain services like fecal sludge management and re-use, and strengthened supply-side financing opportunities by working with finance institutions.